chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 <img src = "https://github.com/chanely99/gamestudio-f18/blob/master/workshop-6-FlappyBird/gamewithcols.png" width=500>

 Make an empty gameobject called Columns, and make the two columns children of this gameobject.
 Because we want to move the columns with the ground, add a Rigidbody2D, and set it to kinematic so it's not affected by gravity.
 Also add a BoxCollider2D and set it to be in the gap between the two columns.
 That way, we can check if the player passes through, and increment the score.
-Check off IsTrigger.
-The last thing we need to do is create a ColumnController script.
+Be sure to check off IsTrigger so that the player can pass through.
+The last thing we need to do is create a ColumnController script to handle "respawning" the columns.
 Create it and open it up in your code editor.

 Before the Start Method, add these variables:
 ```cs